-CbLRSessionBase.delete_file (filename)
+CbLRSessionBase.delete_file(filename)

-Delete the specified file name
+Delete the specified file name on the remote machine.

-Parameters filename (str) - Name of the file
+filename (str): Name of the file to be deleted.

-CbLRSessionBase.put_file (infp, remote_filename)
+CbLRSessionBase.put_file(infp, remote_filename)

-Create a new file on the remote endpoint with the specified data
+Create a new file on the remote machine with the specified data.

-''' with c.select(Sensor, 1).lr_session() as lr_session: ... lr_session.put_file(open("test.txt", "rb"), r"c: est.txt") '''
+Example: >>> with c.select(Sensor, 1).lr_session() as lr_session: ... lr_session.put_file(open("test.txt", "rb"), r"c:test.txt")

-- infp (str) Python file-like containing data to upload to the remote endpoint - remote_filename (str) File name to create on the remote endpoint
+infp (object): Python file-like containing data to upload to the remote endpoint. remote_filename (str): File name to create on the remote endpoint.